 According to heat definition, it is one of the essential forms of energy for the survival of life on earth.
-Transfer of heat takes place from one body to another due to difference in temperature as per thermodynamics.
+Transfer of heat takes place from one body to another due to differences in temperature as per thermodynamics.
 We use heat energy for various activities like cooking, ironing, transportation, recreation, etc. This form of energy also plays a vital role in nature.
-The occurrence of the wind, rain, change of seasons, etc. are dependent on the gradient created due to uneven heating of different regions.
+The occurrence of the wind, rain, change of seasons, etc., depends on the gradient created due to uneven heating of different regions.
 In this article, let us learn what is heat and its classification.

 What Is Heat?

-With the increase in the temperature of a body, the vibrations of molecules or atoms increase.
+With the increase in a body’s temperature, molecules or atoms’ vibrations increase.
 These vibrations are then transferred from one part of the body to another.
 The measure of energy with which the molecules vibrate in a system is termed as heat stored in that object.

 As per the definition of heat, it is defined as the flow of energy from a warm to a cooler object.
 The direction of flow of the heat energy takes from the substance of higher temperature to the substance of lower temperature.
 This is because the molecules are vibrating faster and transfer their energy to the molecules vibrating slower.
 The vibrational energy is also termed as its heat content.
 The heat content in the body makes it hot or cold.
 Greater the heat content, the hotter the body will be.

 Heat as a form of energy can be converted to other forms of energy.
 For example, in motorized vehicles, heat is converted to mechanical energy.
 In electric bulbs, it is converted to light energy.
 In thermal power plants, it is finally converted to electrical energy.